-How Contact Visits Work at Rogelio Sanchez State Jail (and What Physical Contact Is Allowed)
+How Contact Visits Work at Rogelio Sanchez State Jail (what physical contact is allowed)

-Holding hands: It’s allowed during the visit, as long as your hands stay on top of the table in full view of staff.
+Holding hands is permitted during the visit, but your hands must stay on top of the table and in full view of staff.
+Keep any hand-holding clearly visible above the tabletop the whole time to avoid issues.

 Find an Inmate at Rogelio Sanchez State Jail